pelias/documentation/leaflet-geocoder.md

     var geocoder = L.control.geocoder('search-VzKH_PI').addTo(map);
     ```

-    The search-VzKH_PI text is the Mapzen Search API key, which is provided for you at MaptimeOAK.
-Because the search service is free, the key is a way to make sure that the performance is acceptable for everyone.
+    The `search-VzKH_PI` text is the Mapzen Search API key, which is provided for you at MaptimeOAK.
+Because the search service is shared among many users, the key is a way to make sure that the performance is acceptable for everyone.
 The key you are provided will expire, so if you want to use Mapzen Search after this event, you need to obtain your own API key from https://mapzen.com/developers and replace it here.

 2. Save your edits and refresh the browser.
 You should see a small magnifying glass icon in the left corner, near the zoom controls.